ARTIST

 ©Todd Rosenberg by courtesy of riccardomutimusic.com

-Riccardo Muti(conductor)
+Riccardo Muti(Conductor)

 Born in Naples, Riccardo Muti studied piano under Vincenzo Vitale at the Conservatory of San Pietro a Majella, graduating with distinction.
 He subsequently received a diploma in composition and conducting from the Giuseppe Verdi Conservatory in Milan, where he studied under the guidance of Bruno Bettinelli and Antonino Votto.